 Have you ever declined dessert at a restaurant or dinner party, only to go home and raid the cookie cupboard?
-When it comes to food, willpower can only take you so far, which is why deciding NOT to have any treats isn’t always a smart move.
+Willpower has its limits, which is why deciding NOT to have any treats isn’t always a smart move.

 But that doesn’t mean giving in to the wrong temptation.

-If you’re going to indulge, then I recommend doing it properly!
-Buy yourself a small, high quality treat, and savor every mouthful.
-Whether that’s an expensive chocolate bar or a ridiculously beautiful pastry from your local bakery, eating something decadent should feel sensuously satisfying, and be an event to be (fondly) remembered.
+If you’re going to indulge, then I recommend doing it correctly!
+Buy yourself a small, high-quality treat, and savor every mouthful.
+This might be an expensive chocolate bar or a ridiculously beautiful pastry from your local bakery; the point is that when you eat something decadent, it should feel sensuously satisfying.

 The “Want Test” is something that I share with my clients when it comes to eating treat foods.
-You can eat anything you WANT, in the amount that you WANT, if you’re eating from a place of self-love, emotional clarity, and epicurean delight.
+You can eat anything you WANT, in the amount that you WANT, if you’re eating from a place of self-love, feeling emotionally balanced, and rejoicing in epicurean delight.

-The “Want Test” puts you back in a position of power by choosing what, and how much, you eat.
+The “Want Test” puts you back in a position of power; you choose what and how much you eat.

 If you find yourself starting to unwrap another piece of candy this Halloween, take a moment and ask yourself: